 If there is no existing game or group which will support the character you want to play (regardless of ensuring the character is playable) then you may find that a private game is more suited to your needs.

-For public games if you give 48 hours notice then any charges for that game will be refunded on your next invoice.
-Less than 48 hours notice will result in the whole fee being due.
+Public games require 48 hours notice of non-attendance, and less than 48 hours notice will result in the whole fee being due.
 This is because your place in the game has been held for you and the session has been planned based on your characters presence.
+If 48+ hours of notice is provided then the cost of the session will be applied as a credit against your next invoice.

 Privately contracted games are subject to their own Ts & Cs which are agreed during the consultation stage.